 At that point making feature films in Godzone did not seem a realistic proposition, so Laing and then partner (and future producer) Robin Laing left New Zealand for England.
 John edited at the then "depressing" BBC and elsewhere, then in 1975 got work in Canada at the National Film Board.
 It was the first time Laing found himself "in an environment where I was genuinely encouraged to do good work".

 In Canada he edited a run of shorts, and co-directed award-winning doco If Brains Were Dynamite You Wouldn't Have Enough to Blow Your Nose, made in collaboration with his future Lost Tribe cinematographer, Thomas Burstyn.
-Laing also helped patch together and write extra scenes for cult 1976 feature The Rubber Gun, about a bunch of Montreal junkies with robbery in mind.
+Laing also wrote extra scenes and helped patch together cult 1976 feature The Rubber Gun, about a bunch of Montreal junkies with robbery in mind.
 The film would have echoes in a later Laing-directed film, junkie black comedy The Shirt.

 Laing returned to New Zealand after John Barnett gave him the chance to direct his first feature: Beyond Reasonable Doubt, based on the Arthur Allan Thomas case.
 Laing had to contend with a large cast, and the complexity of a story which continued to develop even during production (Thomas was released from prison a few weeks before filming began).
 Beyond Reasonable Doubt became — in terms of box office — the most successful Kiwi film yet made, at least until the yellow mini of Goodbye Pork Pie roared into view.
 It was nominated for Best Film at the Chicago Film Festival.